by Vlad Cuc

 Yes (minimum 18 years old) |

-Other requirements/ documents to be fulfilled by the donor | The donor of a power of attorney in Romania must present his or her original identity document, along with supporting documents, which can vary based on the nature of the power of attorney (it can be signed for Trade Registry matters, divorce, inheritance, succession, pension, sale of property, etc.). |
+| Other requirements/ documents to be fulfilled by the donor | The donor of a power of attorney in Romania must present his or her original identity document, along with supporting documents, which can vary based on the nature of the power of attorney (it can be signed for Trade Registry matters, divorce, inheritance, succession, pension, sale of property, etc.). |

-Requirements for the proxy (the entity that receives the POA) |
+| Requirements for the proxy (the entity that receives the POA) |

 The proxy must present his or her identity documents and other identification data (address, phone number, etc.). |

-Institutions where the document can be signed |
+| Institutions where the document can be signed |

 The power of attorney in Romania is signed in front of a public notary. |

-Fees charged for the issuance of the POA in Romania |
+| Fees charged for the issuance of the POA in Romania |

 Minimum RON100 |

-Law regulating the POA |
+| Law regulating the POA |

 The power of attorney in Romania is governed by the Romanian Civil Code. |

-The elements of the POA |
+| The elements of the POA |

 – the parties that sign the document (the donor and the proxy); – the legal matters covered by the document and the rights granted to the proxy; – the stipulation that the proxy must represent the interests and the rights of the donor in front of competent institutions; – the signature of the donor; – the identification data of the two parties (name, address, personal identity number, date of birth); – the place where the document is signed. |

-Issuance of a copy of the POA (yes/no) | Yes |
+| Issuance of a copy of the POA (yes/no) | Yes |

-Participation of a translator when preparing the POA (for foreigners who do not speak Romanian) |
+| Participation of a translator when preparing the POA (for foreigners who do not speak Romanian) |

 Yes |

-Common usage of POA for commercial matters |
+| Common usage of POA for commercial matters |

 Registration of companies, signing contracts, agreements, leases, obtaining permits, licenses, certificates, etc. |

-Common usage of POA for personal matters |
+| Common usage of POA for personal matters |

 Obtaining personal documents (ID, passport, passport for minors under 14 years old), sale of property, use of property , divorce, inheritance, etc. |

-The validity of a POA |
+| The validity of a POA |

 3 years (however, its validity can extend provided that the donor clearly stipulates in the POA the number of years for which he/she wants the document to be valid for). |

-Preparing the POA in the home country if it is necessary in a foreign jurisdiction (yes/no) | Yes (through embassies/consulates) |
+| Preparing the POA in the home country if it is necessary in a foreign jurisdiction (yes/no) | Yes (through embassies/consulates) |

 Table of Contents

-Characteristics of the power of attorney
+Characteristics of the power of attorney in Romania

 In order to be valid, the Power of Attorney must contain certain elements, respectively: identification data of the mandator and mandatary, the respective task to be completed, the document’s date.
 In certain cases the POA must be certified by a Public Notary.

 The Power of Attorney must only be signed by the mandator to be represented in certain situations, therefore the presence of the mandator in front of the Notary is not required.
 For instance, a Power of Attorney can be signed by a Public Notary abroad then sent to Romania.
+Per the Romanian legislation there can be three types of Powers of Attorney according to the type of task:

-1. General POA – The mandatary is empowered to handle all the mandator’s activities.
-Usually this type of Power of Attorney is given when the total administration of one’s patrimony/business is required.
+1. general POA – the mandatary is empowered to handle all the mandator’s activities (usually this type of Power of Attorney is given when the total administration of one’s patrimony/business is required);

-the mandator during a sole operation foreseen in the POA, for example purchasing a real estate property.
+3. POA given for a single operation – the mandatary is empowered to represent the mandator during a sole operation foreseen in the POA, for example purchasing a real estate property.

 As examples, a Power of Attorney can be given for the following operations: general administration, administration of a property, company formation in Romania, administration of a Romanian company, constituting a mortgage, sale/purchase of an apartment etc.